 What form(s) does this medication come in?

-Each white-to-off-white, shield-shaped, uncoated tablet, debossed with "D" and "93" on one side and scoreline on the other side, contains lamotrigine 25 mg.
+Each white-to-off-white, shield-shaped, uncoated tablet, debossed with "D" and "93" on one side and scoreline on the other side, contains 25 mg of lamotrigine.
 Nonmedicinal ingredients: microcrystalline cellulose, lactose monohydrate, povidone, sodium starch glycolate, and magnesium stearate.

-Each peach, mottled, shield-shaped, uncoated tablet, debossed with "D" and "94" on one side and scoreline on the other side, contains lamotrigine 100 mg.
-Nonmedicinal ingredients: microcrystalline cellulose, lactose monohydrate, FD&C Yellow No. 6 Lake, povidone, sodium starch glycolate and magnesium stearate.
+Each peach, mottled, shield-shaped, uncoated tablet, debossed with "D" and "94" on one side and scoreline on the other side, contains 100 mg of lamotrigine.
+Nonmedicinal ingredients: microcrystalline cellulose, lactose monohydrate, FD&C Yellow No. 6 Lake, povidone, sodium starch glycolate, and magnesium stearate.

-Each cream, mottled, shield-shaped, uncoated tablet, debossed with "D" and "95" on one side and scoreline on the other side contains lamotrigine 250 mg.
-Nonmedicinal ingredients: microcrystalline cellulose, lactose monohydrate, ferric oxide yellow, povidone, sodium starch glycolate and magnesium stearate.
+Each cream, mottled, shield-shaped, uncoated tablet, debossed with "D" and "95" on one side and scoreline on the other side contains 250 mg of lamotrigine.
+Nonmedicinal ingredients: microcrystalline cellulose, lactose monohydrate, ferric oxide yellow, povidone, sodium starch glycolate, and magnesium stearate.

 How should I use this medication?

 The recommended dose of lamotrigine varies according to a person's need and the other antiepileptic medications they are taking.
 In adults, lamotrigine is started at a low dose, ranging from 25 mg every other day to 50 mg once a day.
 Over a number of weeks, the dose is gradually increased until a maintenance dose is reached.
 The maintenance dose ranges from 50 mg to 250 mg twice a day.
 For children, lamotrigine is given according to the weight of the child.
 It should not be used for children who weigh less than 9 kg.